secureCryptoConfig/secureCryptoConfigInterface/README.md

 Methods provided for Signing are: `sign(..)`, `updateSignature(..)` and `validateSignature(..)`

 - `sign(SCCKey key, Plaintext plaintext)`/`sign(SCCKey key, byte[] plaintext)`: As parameter a SCCKey must be given.
 The `KeyType` of this key must be `Asymmetric`.
 The plaintext can be specified in form of a PlaintextContainer or byte[] representation.
 The given plaintext will be encrypted.
-As a result a SCCSignature will be returned.
+As a result, a SCCSignature will be returned.
 It is also possible to invoke the method on a specified PlaintextContainer.

 - `validateSignature(SCCKey key, SCCSignature signature)`: As parameter the SCCSignature (containing signature and signing parameters) and the corresponding SCCKey must be specified.
 Can also be invoked on SCCSignature.
 Returns a boolean.
 Looks if the signature is valid.